iliakan/javascript-book/en/02-browser/01-adding-script-html.md

 ## Summary

 Scripts can be embedded directly using `SCRIPT` or added as external files by a `SCRIPT` with `src="path/to/file.js"` attribute.
-An external script file is pure Javascript.
+An external script file is pure JavaScript.

 In either way, HTML page rendering is blocked until the script is downloaded and executed.

-That's why an advanced technology is to put scripts at the bottom of `BODY`, but in this case a user can start interacting with a page before it is "made alive" by Javascript.
+That's why an advanced technology is to put scripts at the bottom of `BODY`, but in this case a user can start interacting with a page before it is "made alive" by JavaScript.

 Putting scripts in `HEAD` is easy and guarantees that they will be available before the page is shown.